gustavodutradev/gustavodutradev/README.md

 My name is Gustavo, 30yo.

 - 🔭 I'm a Full Stack Web Developer and Environmental and Sanitarist Engineer.
-- 🌱 I'm currently refactoring some projects and studying Next.JS
+- 🌱 I'm currently looking for a job and studying Next.JS
-- 👯 I’m looking to collaborate on fullstack aplications with Javascript/Typescript and Python.
+- 👯 I’m looking to collaborate on aplications with Javascript/Typescript or Python.
 - 📫 How to reach me: gustavobdsdev@gmail.com

 <div>